bioinform/neusomatic/README.md

 samtools calmd -@ num_threads -b alignment.bam reference.fasta  > alignment.md.bam
 samtools index alignment.md.bam
 ```

+For the region `.bed` files, if you don't have any preferred target regions for training/calling, you can use the whole genome as the target region.
+Example bed files of major chromosomes for human hg38, hg19, and b37 references can be found at [resources](resources).

 ## Quick Test
 Testing the preprocessing, calling, and postprocessing steps: